open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 If you enabled `opentelemetry` globally by binding Global Rules, you can remove the configuration of the `opentelemetry` global plugin.

-Please note that disabling the `opentelemetry` plugin only results in disconnecting the APISIX span, the client and server spans will remain connected.
+Note that disabling the `opentelemetry` plugin only results in disconnecting the APISIX span, the client and server spans will remain connected.